AndreaAvignone/PMV-Monitoring-Platform/README.md

 ## Getting Started
 The general architecture is based on the micro-services approach.

-For each service, the JSON-like configuration file is present.:
+For each service, the JSON-like configuration file is present under the folder:
-> '/etc'
+> /etc

 ### Main services
 #### Service catalog:
 Availabe services are stored into databases and exposed through REST protocol - e.g. broker, profile databases, server -.
 In particular, for each service, IP, port and basic path to start the service are provided (dictionary).\